arekolek/MaxIST/README.md

 * -t is the graph model type (gnp or rgg with a path or mst, e.g. gnp+mst)
 * -n is the size of the graph (or comma-separated list of sizes)
 * -p is the parameter for the model (or comma-separated list of parameters)
-* -c is the list of construction algorithms to use (bfs, dfs, rdfs, fifo, rdfs50, random)
+* -c is the list of construction algorithms to use (bfs, dfs, fifo, ilst, rdfs, rdfs50, random)
 * -i is the list of improvement algorithms to use (none, prieto, lost-light, lost, lost-ex)